charmbracelet/huh/README.md

 form.WithAccessible(accessibleMode)
 ```

-Accessible forms will remove redrawing in favor of standard prompts, providing
+Accessible forms will drop TUIs in favor of standard prompts, providing better
-better dictation of the information on screen for the visually impaired.
+dictation and feedback of the information on screen for the visually impaired.

 <img alt="Accessible cuisine form" width="600" src="https://vhs.charm.sh/vhs-19xEBn4LgzPZDtgzXRRJYS.gif">